Just-/KZPMusicKeyboard/README.md

 Explanation
 -----------

 The keyboard generates data for pitch, spelling and duration, which can be used selectively depending on the application.
 For example, it can be configured as a way of entering data for musical notation, or it can be configured to only supply note on/off information which could then be translated into MIDI events to control a sampler or remote interface.
-There are several ways of doing the latter using libraries such as [TheAmazingAudioEngine](http://theamazingaudioengine.com/), [MidiBus](http://www.audeonic.com/midibus/) or [MIKMIDI](https://github.com/mixedinkey-opensource/MIKMIDI).
 The keyboard does not send messages directly to CoreMIDI.

 Installation
 ------------